 Morphemes are the smallest units of meaning in a word.
 Morphemes include roots (the main component of a word, such as “port” in the word “transportation”), prefixes (morphemes that attach before a root, such as “trans”), and suffixes (morphemes that attach after a root, such as “ation”).

-Morphological knowledge, or the ability to identify and manipulate morphemes, contributes to students’ abilities to read and understand words and comprehend texts.
+Morphological ability—the ability to use morphemes to produce or understand written or oral language—contributes to students’ abilities to read and understand words and comprehend texts.

 Morphology Resources

-Our new application, the Morpheme Dissector, will be available starting Friday, March 13.
-Using the app, educators can enter important words from a lesson, see their component morphemes and meanings, and find other words containing the same morphemes.
+Using Word Dissector, educators can enter important words from a lesson, see their component morphemes and meanings, and find other words containing the same morphemes.
 Additionally, students can use flashcards and play games within the app to practice connecting morphemes to their meanings.

-Additionally, starting Monday, April 13, educators will be able to access a new eLearning module: Effective Morphology Instruction for Secondary Students Across Content Areas.
+Starting Friday, April 24, educators will be able to access a new eLearning module: Effective Morphology Instruction for Secondary Students Across Content Areas.
 The goal of the module is to equip educators with effective morphology instructional strategies to help students understand the meaning of unfamiliar words.
-The module will include a variety of resources to support learning including interactive activities, printable resources, and videos of effective classroom implementation.
+The module will include a variety of resources to support learning, including interactive activities, printable resources, and videos of effective classroom implementation.

 Related Blog Posts